TimLariviere/Snapdex-Compose/ARCHITECTURE.md

 **Snapdex** is a modern Android app built with Jetpack Compose.
 It serves as a production-quality showcase of scalable architecture, modular design, and practical offline-first strategies.
 This guide outlines the technical decisions and structural patterns used in the app.

+## Context

+This guide was written to demonstrate how I approach building mobile apps as a senior engineer, with a focus on clean structure, real-world trade-offs, and long-term maintainability.
+While Snapdex is a solo project, I’ve structured it as if I were contributing to a production app in a team setting.

-## 1. Architectural Principles
+## Architectural Principles

 When it comes to architecture, I strongly believe in **minimalism over over-engineering**.

 I don’t start with rigid layers or textbook abstractions — I let structure emerge naturally as the app grows.
 For me, architecture should serve the team and the product, not just theoretical purity.

-I often see Clean Architecture applied too dogmatically, where developers mistake the core intent behind the author's words as "there's only one way to have a clean architecture", or SRP == "one function per file, function should be extremely small".
+I often see design patterns and recommended architectures applied too dogmatically, where developers mistake the core intent behind the authors' words as "there's only one good implementation", or SRP == "one function per file, function should be extremely small".
 I couldn't agree less with that thinking.
 I prefer to understand the intent behind these principles and then adapt them pragmatically to my use case.

 That said, Snapdex is a portfolio project, so I intentionally leaned into a more structured, scalable approach to demonstrate what I’d do on a production team.
 If this were just a small personal app, I would have kept things simple.